jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 However, this may due to CISOs sharing with them a well\-presented picture of events rather than the unfiltered reality.
-Despite confidence in their current abilities, information protection and data governance remain a top priority going forward for 61% of the worlds CISOs.
-Thats a slight increase from 59% last year.
+Despite confidence in their current abilities, information protection and data governance remain a top priority going forward for 61% of the world’s CISOs.
+That’s a slight increase from 59% last year.
 Once again, board members feel more strongly, with 75% in agreement.
-Again, this is likely because of their limited viewboard members focus on top\-line concerns rather than the numerous security issues CISOs deal with throughout the year.
+Again, this is likely because of their limited view—board members focus on top\-line concerns rather than the numerous security issues CISOs deal with throughout the year.
 When it comes to the tools and protocols making up cyber defense, most CISOs report a broad and varied arsenal.
 What protocols do you have in place to combat organizational data loss?
 87% of organizations in
 Sweden dealt with material
-data loss in the last year
+data loss in the last year—
 the highest rate of any
 country surveyed.
 Insider negligence is the